rbisdorff/Digraph3/docSphinx/tutorial.rst

     Epistemic disjunction of optimal *Slater* rankings

-What precise ranking result should we hence adopt ? *Kemeny*'s as well as *Slater*'s ranking rules are furthermore computationally difficult problems and effective ranking results are only computable for tiny outranking digraphs (< 20 objects).
+What precise ranking result should we hence adopt ? *Kemeny*'s and *Slater*'s ranking rules are furthermore computationally *difficult* problems and effective ranking results are only computable for tiny outranking digraphs (< 20 objects).

 More efficient ranking heuristics, like the *Copeland* and the *NetFlows* rules, are therefore needed in practice.